islammohy/ConcatenateTextFiles/README.md

 Concatenate Text Files in specific path in to one file call output.txt at the same folder

-First, create a new Node.js project and navigate to its root directory.

-Initialize the project by running the following command in your terminal:

-npm init -y

-Install the necessary dependencies:
+You may need to install the necessary dependencies:

 npm install fs